jedokaplan/jedokaplan.github.io/_pages/opportunities.md

 **NB due to the high number of applications received only shortlisted candidates will be contacted.**

-# Current openings in my research group (December 2025)
+# Current openings in my research group
+Last update: December 2025

 {% include base_path %}